ESPN hires former Jaguars, Raiders coach Del Rio as analyst

 Jack Del Rio never shied away from giving his opinion as a player and a coach.
-He isn’t about to change his approach as an analyst.
+He isn’t about to change his approach as an ESPN analyst.

-ESPN announced the hiring Thursday of the former Jacksonville Jaguars and Oakland Raiders coach as an analyst.
+ESPN announced the hiring Thursday of the former Jacksonville Jaguars and Oakland Raiders coach.
 His first appearance will be Friday on “NFL Live.”

 Del Rio appeared as a guest analyst on ESPN during March.
 He’ll appear on various programs as well as analyze some games on ESPN Radio during the season.